Consulting Editor

-Dr. Micheline Maylor is a Poet Laureate Emeritus of Calgary (2016-18).
-Her most recent book is The Bad Wife (U of A Press 2021), She is a Walrus talker, a TEDX talker, and she was the Calgary Public Library Author in Residence (2016).
-She won the Lois Hole Award for Editorial excellence in 2019.
-Micheline attained a Ph.D. at the University of Newcastle Upon Tyne in English Language and Literature with a specialisation in Creative Writing and 20th Century Canadian Literature.
-She teaches creative writing at Mount Royal University in Calgary where she won the 2015 Teaching Excellence Award, the 2018 Distinguished Faculty Award, and was short-listed for the Robert Kroetsch award for experimental poetry.
-She serves as poetry acquisitions editor at Frontenac House Press since 2012.
-She is the co-founder of Freefall Literary Society and remains a consulting editor.
-Her book Little Wildheart (U of A Press 2017) was long listed for both the Pat Lowther and the Raymond Souster Awards.
-Her collection Whirr and Click was shortlisted for the Pat Lowther award (2013).
+Dr. Micheline Maylor is a Poet Laureate Emerita of Calgary (2016-18).
+Her most recent book, The Bad Wife (U of A Press 2021), won the BPAA Robert Kroetsch Award for best Canadian book of poetry and was short-listed for the Exile Robert Kroetsch award for experimental poetry.
+She was awarded the Queen’s Platinum Jubilee Award for literary contributions to Alberta (2022).
+She is a Walrus and TEDX talker, and she was the Calgary Public Library Author in Residence (2016).
+She won the Lois Hole Award for Editorial excellence for poetry in Alberta (2019).
+Micheline attained a Ph.D. at the University of Newcastle Upon Tyne in English Language and Literature with a specialization in Creative Writing and 20th Century Canadian Poetics.
+She is retired from teaching creative writing at Mount Royal University in Calgary where she won the 2015 Teaching Excellence Award, the 2018 Distinguished Faculty Award.
+She serves as Executive acquisitions editor for poetry at Frontenac House Press since 2012 and has edited Griffin Award and Lammy award winners.
+Her work has been translated into Farsi, Chinese, and Italian.

 Managing Editor